 The solar charge controller gives you plenty of readouts if you want to know what your panels are doing at any time.
 The screen also gives you the options to adjust your settings if necessary.
 If you’re new to the world of RV solar panels, this set provides an excellent start.

 On the downside, you won’t be able to upgrade the charge controller in the future, so keep that in mind.
 Read more about that and other notes on my experience with it in my entire Windy Nation Solar Panel Kit review.

 - The kit comes with multiple high power panels

 - Monitor with easy access to readouts and setting adjustments

 - Not possible to upgrade the charge controller

-Recap: Best RV Solar Panels of 2020
+Recap: Best RV Solar Panels